etang12/c-httpserver/asgn0/README.md

-Run the Makefile by typing make to compile dog.c
+Run the Makefile by typing make to compile dog.c.

 After dog.c is compiled there will be a file called dog that can be run by typing ./dog.